dchilot/meta/README.md

 # meta

-You may check this repository out and its submodules (recursively) to get all the repositories.
+You may check this repository out and its submodules (recursively) to get most of the repositories.